-- November 15, 2019: Deadline for Honors Faculty Fellow applications and course proposals.
-The Assistant Dean will perform an initial review of all applications.
-If an applicant proposes a course that extends into another discipline, the Assistant Dean will seek sign-off from the chair of the department in question, before reinserting it into the batch of applications.
+- November 13, 2020: Deadline for Honors Faculty Fellow applications and course proposals.
+The Associate Dean will perform an initial review of all applications.
+If an applicant proposes a course that extends into another discipline, the Associate Dean will seek sign-off from the chair of the department in question, before reinserting it into the batch of applications.

-November 2020-January 2021: Fellows participate in selection process for next cohort.
+November 2021-January 2022: Fellows participate in selection process for next cohort.

 December 2021: Fellows meet to discuss semester and share ideas, successes, tweaks for following semester.